binarymachines/grailed-test/README.md

                     value: output.csv
 ```

-then, at the command line, specify the target by key. ngst will perform the configured mapping on the input data and write the output
+then, at the command line, specify the target by key. `ngst` will perform the configured mapping on the input data and write the output
 records to the designated DataStore.

 A ServiceObject is simply a long-running singleton which is spun up at program start.
 It is exactly the same type as is used in the
 Binarymachines SNAP (Small Network Applications in Python) microservices library, and it is initialized in exactly the same way
 (the YAML config syntax is drop-in compatible).
-By using ServiceObjects, we can easily inject complex dependencies such as AWS or GCP targets, standalone databases, and any other
+By using ServiceObjects, we can easily inject complex dependencies such as AWS or GCP targets, standalone databases, or any other
 services our record transformer needs to use.

+To perform a mapping, issue `pip install -r requirements.txt` to install the dependencies, then run `ngst` (running it without arguments
+generates a usage string).
+The YAML initfile parse logic is smart about environment variables, so in the case of plugins which require
+service logins, you can safely refer to credential strings by prepending $ to an init_param value.

+Starting `ngst` without specifying an input CSV file will cause it to read from standard input, allowing you to pipe data to the transform script.
+Using the `-p` flag will cause ngst to run in preview mode (it will transform input records but write them to standard out rather than the designated target).
+For testing against large input datasets, use the `--limit=<N>` option to stop after N records have been transformed.